 Create Report Snapshot in SSRS

-In order to create a report snapshot on Page break report, Click the down arrow beside the report to open the menu items.
+To create an SSRS report snapshot on Page break, Click the down arrow beside the report to open the menu items.
 Please select the Manage option from the menu items.

-Once you select the Manage option, Report manager will navigate you to new page with following tabs.
-You can use this page to manage the advanced setting of this report.
-Under the properties tab, it will show the Report Created user, created and modified dates, and the Report size.
+Once you select the Manage option, the Report Manager navigates you to a new page with the following tabs.
+Use this page to manage the advanced setting of this report.
+Under the properties tab shows the Report Created, user, created and modified dates, and the Report size.

 There are two types of snapshots in SQL reporting services:

-- Report Execution Snapshot: You can create this type of snapshot using the processing Options tab.
-This type of snapshot is useful to reduce the query processing time by allowing the query execution at a specified time (scheduled time).
+- Report Execution Snapshot: You can create this type of SSRS Snapshot using the processing Options tab.
+This type of Snapshot is useful to reduce the query processing time by allowing the query execution at a specified time (scheduled time).

-- Report History Snapshot: You can create this type of snapshot using the Snapshot Options tab.
-This type of snapshot will store a copy of a report in Report History tab at a specified time (scheduled time).
+- Report History Snapshot: You can create this type of Snapshot using the Snapshot Options tab.
+This type of Snapshot will store a copy of the chart in the Report History tab at a specified time (scheduled time).
 Please refer Report History Snapshot article to understand the configuration settings.

-In this article we will explain about the creation of Report Execution Snapshots in SSRS.
+In this article, we will explain the creation of Report Execution Snapshots in SSRS.
 So, Let me show you the default settings of the processing option by selecting the Processing Options tab.

-- Use the following schedules to create report snapshots: This option allows you to configure the schedule options.
-Report query will be processing at this scheduled time.
+- Use the following schedules to create report snapshots: This option allows you to configure the schedule options — the report query will process at this scheduled time.

-- Create a report snapshot when you click the Apply button on this page: As its name suggest, it will create a snapshot, once you click the Apply button at the bottom of this page.
+- Create a report snapshot when you click the Apply button on this page: As its name suggests, it will create a snapshot once you click the Apply button at the bottom of this page.

-Let me show you the default settings of the snapshots options page.
-We will explain them in our next article.
+Let me show you the default settings of the SSRS snapshots options page.
+We will explain to them in our next article.

-First, navigate to the Shared Data Source that you are using for this report, and then select the Manage option as we shown below.
+First, navigate to the Shared Data Source that you are using for this report, and then select the Manage option.

-NOTE: Following steps are mandatory for creating Snapshots, Cached Reports, or Report Subscriptions.
-So, please pay your attention.
+NOTE: The following steps are mandatory for creating Snapshots, Cached Reports, or Report Subscriptions.

-Once you select the Manage option, following page will be display.
-As you can see from the properties tab, this data Source is using the Windows Integrated Security which is not acceptable for snapshots.
+Once you select the Manage option, the following page will display.
+As you see from the properties tab, this data Source uses Windows Integrated Security, which is unacceptable for snapshots.

-- Credentials stored securely in the report server: Here, you have to specify the user name and password to log into data source.
-These credentials will be stored inside the report.
+- Credentials stored securely in the report server: You must specify the username and password to log into the data source.
+These credentials will store inside the report.

-- Windows Integrated Security: It will pass the current user windows credentials to external server to connect with the data source.
+- Windows Integrated Security: It will pass the current user’s Windows credentials to an external server to connect with the data source.

-So, please change the option to Credentials stored securely in the report server, and provide the credentials required to login to SQL server.
+So, please change the option to Credentials stored securely in the report server, and provide the credentials required to log in to the SQL server.

-Next, go to the Processing options of the Page Breaks report, and select the Render this report from a report snapshot.
-It means, when the user calls for a report, it will load from the snapshot.
+Next, go to the Processing options of the Page Breaks report, and select Render this report from a report snapshot.
+It means when the user calls for a report, it will load from the snapshot.

-Once you click on the Configure button, report manager will navigate you to new page.
-You can use this page to schedule the snapshot.
+Once you click on the Configure button, the report manager will navigate you to a new page.
+You can use this page to schedule the SSRS snapshot.

-- Schedule Details: Use this section to schedule the report snapshot on Hourly, Daily, Weekly, Monthly, or Once in a life time.
+- Schedule Details: Use this section to schedule the report snapshot Hourly, Daily, Weekly, Monthly, or Once in a lifetime.
 Don’t forget to mention the start time.

 - Stop this Schedule on: When you want to stop this Snapshot.

-For the demonstration purpose, let me schedule for 2 minute.
-In real-time it might be hourly, or Daily etc.
+For the SSRS Snapshot demonstration purpose, let me schedule for 2 minutes.
+In real-time, it might be hourly or Daily.

 As you can see, it has nothing to do with report history.

 Let me run the Page Breaks report.
-No matter, how many times you run within the two minutes, report will render from the snapshot (not from real dataset).
+No matter how often you run within two minutes, the report will render from the snapshot (not from the real dataset).

-Whenever you schedule something in Report Manger, a new Job will be automatically created at the Server level.
-This job will automatically executed as per we scheduled.
-In order to see the schedule options, Right-click on the Job and select the properties option from the context menu.
+Whenever you schedule something in Report Manager, a new Job will create automatically at the Server level.
+This Job executes automatically as per what we planned.
+To see the schedule options, Right-click on the Job and select the properties option.

-Once you click on the properties option in the context menu, following window will be opened.
-Please navigate to Schedules tab to check the Job schedules.
+Click on the properties option in the context menu opens the following window.
+Please navigate to the Schedules tab to check the Job schedules.

-As you can see it is showing the schedule properties that we defined in the Report Manager.
+As you can see, it shows the schedule properties that we defined in the Report Manager.

 Let me show you the log file of the Job.
-As you can see, it is executing every two minutes.
+As you can see, it executes every two minutes.